The assumed project production process

 Scrum is an agile methodology that allows its users to get an understandable project quickly and handle uncertainty, while continuously keeping delivering value.

 Agile is an idea that allows us to be able to react (in a proactive way) to changes in our environment and develop the best solutions dynamically to these changes.
-Inside Agile, we can find multiple frameworks that ground this idea and lets us execute it.
+Inside Agile, we can find multiple frameworks that ground this idea and lets us execute on it.